Find out more information about our service

 We introduced our garden waste service in April 2017.
 This meant households had to subscribe to the service if they wanted their brown bin emptying.

-Each subscription costs £40.
-Payment by direct debit is £36 when purchased in advance.
+Each subscription costs £45.
+Payment by direct debit is £38 when purchased before the end of April 2021.

 You don't need to do anything if you already have a valid direct debit in place.
 All future annual direct debits will be collected on February 1st.
 This date may not be shown on your current direct debit mandate.
 If you have bought a new bin this is a one-off payment and you will not be charged for it again next year.